ivankozlovcodes/libft/README.md

 3.  **Bonus Functions:** Functions 42 deems will be useful for linked list manipulation.
 4.  **Personal Functions:** Functions I believe will be useful later.

-However, I've decided reorganize and comdined functions to several folders:
+However, I've decided reorganize and combined functions to several folders:

 1. **chars:** Basic functions to work with _char_ type
 2. **get_next_line:** GNL project integrated into libft for convenience.
 See [project page][GNL]